rauly2k/stay_hard/doc/BRAINSTORMING_COMPLETE.md

 **Flow Stages:**

 #### Stage 1: Welcome & Introduction (3-4 screens)
-- Screen 1: App branding, tagline, "Get Started" CTA
-- Screen 2: Key benefits with icons (AI matching, alarms, focus mode, analytics)
-- Screen 3: Privacy & permissions explanation
-- Swipeable PageView with progress indicators
+- Screen 1: Screen with logo in the middle, text Welcome to StayHard tap anywhere to continue
+- Screen 2: Screen with logo in the middle, text Ready to start your life reset journey?
+Answer a few quick questions to get your personialized transformation program.
+Button let's begin
+- Screen 3: A screen with questions (6 of them and answers predefined where user can respond)

 #### Stage 2: AI Questionnaire for Habit Matching
 **Questionnaire-based AI matching using Gemini 2.5 Flash**